 Paige Arnof-Fenn, Founder & CEO of Mavens & Moguls

-The guy was a fire fighter from a neighboring town and told me he would not leave until I knew basic things about my new house like how to shut off the gas, etc. He spent an hour going through it all with me and at the end I refused to let him pay me because he gave me such a great education on home ownership.
+The guy was a firefighter from a neighboring town and told me he would not leave until I knew basic things about my new house, like how to shut off the gas, etc. He spent an hour going through it all with me, and in the end, I refused to let him pay me because he gave me such a great education on home ownership.
 We both thought we got a great deal!

 Dan Bailey, President of WikiLawn

 I actually spent some time in the mid-2000s looking for cars on Craigslist.
 I thought I could get a better deal than even the used dealerships here, which is technically true.
 But I had to wade through so many terrible ads and scams, with cars that very clearly weren’t as advertised.